jarcities/CodeJeNN/src/README.md

 ## Testing Generated Model (v)

-* As said before, if `--debug` flag is on, a `.cpp` and `.py` test file prepended with `DEBUG_` will be generated into the output directory so the user can compare the C++ NN output with the Python Tensorflow Keras output.
+* As said before, if `--debug` flag is on, a **.cpp** and **.py** test file prepended with `DEBUG_` will be generated into the output directory so the user can compare the C++ NN output with the Python Tensorflow Keras output.

+* The **.hpp** file itself will generate print statements printing the first 10 values of each layer that is then used in the **.cpp** file.

+* Similarly, the **.py** script will also use Keras' `predict` function within the `extractor` class to print out the first 10 values of each layer.

-* The first 10 values of the output of each layer will be printed for both python and c++ files.
-The final model output will also be printed.
-The user may compare layer outputs to see which layer created discrepencies with the final output.
+* Running both the **.cpp** and **.py**, the user may compare layer outputs to see which layer created discrepencies with the final output.

 * The input will be based on expected input shape extracted during code generation and the input values are in ascending order from 0 up to the input shape.

+* With the `--debug` flag on, during code generation, the model summary from Keras API will be printed.
+Then what **CodeJeNN** extracted will also be printed.
+This allows the user to compare and see any incorrect information being extracted.

 * Note: prior testing has shown that the layer where the discrepency occurs may not be the issue but from the layer before it even if the prior layer outputs match.
 This can be from mismatches in layer shape sizes being passed to incorrect padding.
 Verify that the output is correct!

-## Try out an example in ***dump_model/*** (vi)
+## Example & Tutorials (vi)
 A simple example in **dump_model/** has been laid out.
-Just open a terminal/shell in the **src/** directory, MAKE SURE YOU HAVE INSTALLED ALL DEPENDICIES FROM **requirements.txt**, link the correct directorys in **generate.sh**, enter in `bash generate.sh` or `./generate.sh` in the terminal/shell, and you are good to go!
+Just open a terminal/shell in the **src/** directory, MAKE SURE YOU HAVE INSTALLED ALL DEPENDICIES FROM **requirements.txt**, link the correct directorys in **generate.sh**, enter in `bash generate.sh` or `./generate.sh` in the terminal/shell, and the code generation process will execute.

 There are of course more examples in ***../tutorials/***.